 Picking the right cruise in Halong Bay was a largely overwhelming process to me.

-More than 200 different boats available, each with their own route, facilities, activities and prices made me go nuts!
+Dozens of different boats available, each with their own route, facilities, activities and prices made me go nuts!
 To make it worse, there was no website or resource that truly helped me what to expect or even what to look for.
 This is the travel drama I’m trying to solve here.

 I’ve put together a 6-step guide for you to pick the right cruise tour and give you some peace of mind.
 But first, a quick overview and why you should take a cruise in Ha Long Bay the first place.